Mass Communications BA (Hons)

 In addition to core modules studied each year, the programmes are option rich, this allows you to choose from a pool of modules which reflect your personal interests and career goals.

-If you might be considering transferring across to the Mass Communications, Advertising & PR or Mass Communications & Media degree routes after successful completion of the first 2 years, please see the degree listings for these programmes for more specific information.
+If you might be considering switching across to the Mass Communications or Advertising & PR degree routes after successful completion of the first 2 years, please see the degree listings for these programmes for more specific information.

 RECOGNISED BY